 God continued to sovereignly watch over Joseph throughout his life.

 and delivered him out of all his troubles,

-God’s superintending care over Joseph involved delivering him from difficulties while living in Egypt (Ge 41:37-45).
+God’s superintending care over Joseph involved delivering him from difficulties while he lived in Egypt (Ge 41:37-45).

 and gave him favor and wisdom in the presence of Pharaoh, king of Egypt;

-It was God who gave Joseph favor to Pharaoh.
+It was God who gave Joseph favor by Pharaoh.

 and he made him governor over Egypt and all his house.

 Pharaoh made Joseph the governor over Egypt and the head of Pharaoh’s house.

 God fulfills His plan through the duress of His people.